zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

 ---
-description: How does ZenStack work under the hood?
+description: An explaination to the inner workings of ZenStack.
 sidebar_position: 1
 ---